 Whether you make a tax-deductible donation to Union Mission Ministries or another charitable organization this year, the important thing is to remember why you are doing it: to help those around you.

-The Bell Law Firm would like to remind us all to take a moment to consider whether we have some extra time and energy to change a life in our city this holiday season.
+Stewart Bell, PLLC would like to remind us all to take a moment to consider whether we have some extra time and energy to change a life in our city this holiday season.
 If you cant give a donation of money, there are plenty of ways to get involved and donate your time.